aatxe/weiss.city/posts/2018-02-26-reasoning-with-types-in-rust.md

 The process of concluding this is more complicated, but the general gist is that such a function can only perform the operations defined on `Vec<T>`{.rust} and as usual cannot inspect the types of its elements.
-From there, we know that we cannot create new values of type `T` or perform any operations dependent on values within the vector.
-This also leverages the Rust-specific fact that values (in this case, of type `T`) cannot be copied without knowing that they implement `Clone` and/or `Copy` (whereas in other languages with parametricity, this typically is not the case).
+From there, we know that we cannot create new values of type `T`{.rust} or perform any operations dependent on values within the vector.
+This also leverages the Rust-specific fact that values (in this case, of type `T`{.rust}) cannot be copied without knowing that they implement `Clone`{.rust} and/or `Copy`{.rust} (whereas in other languages with parametricity, this typically is not the case).
 We can then conclude that all functions at this type must yield a permutation (or possibly a subset of a permutation) of the input vector.
 Of course, the same exceptions about panics and divergence apply.
 Interestingly, we can reach a similar general conclusion to the one we reached for `fn<T>(T) -> T`{.rust}:

 > Given a function `m`{.rust} of type `fn<T>(Vec<T>) -> Vec<T>`{.rust}, a total function `f`{.rust}
 > of the form `fn(Vec<A>) -> Vec<B>`{.rust} where `A`{.rust} and `B`{.rust} are both concrete types,